Federal Agencies Raid Roseville Home Of Former Sacramento Sheriff's Employee

 “It’s strange this guy being a deputy sheriff being involved in this is bothersome,” he said.

-CBS13 knocked on the door and a woman answered, but she shut the door without taking questions.MORE NEWS: Flight Diverted To Sacramento Airport After Passenger Dies On Plane
+CBS13 knocked on the door and a woman answered, but she shut the door without taking questions.MORE NEWS: Bakersfield Man Missing After Car Gets Stuck In Tuolumne County

 No agency is identifying this former deputy, or why they raided the home.
 The Sacramento County Sheriff’s Office calls this person an “at-will employee” who didn’t work for the department during the raid.